Star-shaped acceptability indexes: Value at Risk based acceptability indexes

 \begin{Def} The VaR based acceptability index is a functional $\alpha_{VaR}\colon L^\infty\to[0,\infty]$ defined as \end{Def}

 Since VaR is a Fatou continuous monetary risk measure that fulfills positive homogeneity, it is star-shaped and, by Theorem \ref{Thm:main}, $\alpha_{VaR}$ is a star-shaped acceptability index.
-By Remark \ref{rmk:PH} and Proposition \ref{crl:LI} we also have that this index is Scale and Law Invariant.
+By Remark \ref{rmk:PH} and Proposition \ref{crl:LI}, we also have that this index is Scale and Law Invariant.
 Furthermore, we get that the acceptance sets in the representation \eqref{eq:dual} are as

-It is also possible to consider combinations of VaR at distinct levels once such combination function fulfills some properties, see \cite{Righi2019} for details.
-A typical formulation is the one for distortion risk measures, which are defined through Choquet integrals as where $\phi:[0,1]\rightarrow\mathbb{R}_+\cup\{\infty\}$ with $\int_0^1\phi(p)dp=1$, $g$ is a distortion with $\phi(\alpha)=g^{'}_+(\alpha)$ and $G$ is a distorted probability defined as $G(A)=g(\mathbb{P}(A))=\rho(-1_A)$.
-Such measures are law invariant monetary and positive homogeneous.
-In atom-less probability spaces, convexity of $\rho$ is equivalent to $g$ be concave, which in its turn is equivalent to the decreasing behavior of $\phi$.
+Combinations of VaR at distinct levels once such combination function fulfills some properties; see \cite{Righi2019} for details.
+A typical formulation is the one for distortion risk measures, which are defined through Choquet integrals as where $g\colon[0,1]\to[0,1]$ is a distortion, which is normalized and increasing.
+Such measures are law-invariant, monetary, and positively homogeneous.
+In atomless probability spaces, the convexity of $\rho$ is equivalent to $g$ being concave.
 Furthermore, if $g_1\geq g_2$, then $\rho_{g_1}\geq\rho_{g_2}$.
 Thus, we have a star-shaped acceptability index by taking an increasing family of distortions, not necessarily concave.

 \begin{Def} The distortion based acceptability index is a functional $\alpha_{G}\colon L^\infty\to[0,\infty]$ defined as where $G=\{g_x\}_{x>0}$ is an increasing family of distortion functions. \end{Def}